gtechsltn/awesome-dotnet-core/README.md

 + ASP.NET Boilerplate - ASP.NET Boilerplate is a general purpose application framework especially designed for new modern web applications.
 It uses already familiar tools and implements best practices around them to provide you a SOLID development experience.
 + **ABP Framework** - Open Source Web Application Framework for ASP.NET Core (https://github.com/abpframework/abp/)
 + Abp vNext - Abp vNext is the next generation of the open source ASP.NET Boilerplate framework.
 It's a complete architecture and strong infrastructure to create modern web applications!
 Follows best practices and conventions to provide you a SOLID development experience.
++ **ASP.NET Core MVC** - The ASP.NET Core MVC framework is a lightweight, open source, highly testable presentation framework optimized for use with ASP.NET Core.
+  + ASP.NET Core MVC provides a patterns-based way to build dynamic websites that enables a clean separation of concerns.
+It gives you full control over markup, supports TDD-friendly development and uses the latest web standards.
+  + Features - ASP.NET Core MVC includes the following:
+    + Routing
+    + Model binding
+    + Model validation
+    + Dependency injection
+    + Filters
+    + Areas
+    + Web APIs
+    + Testability
+    + Razor view engine
+    + Strongly typed views
+    + Tag Helpers
+    + View Components
-+ ASP.NET MVC - Model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages w/ Razor.
++ **ASP.NET MVC** - Model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages w/ Razor.
++ ASP.NET Zero - Base solution for your next web application!
 + DNTFrameworkCore - Lightweight and Extensible Infrastructure for Building High Quality Web Applications Based on ASP.NET Core.
 + DotnetSpider - DotnetSpider, a .NET Standard web crawling library similar to WebMagic and Scrapy.
 It is a lightweight ,efficient and fast high-level web crawling & scraping framework for .NET.
 + **EquinoxProject** - Full ASP.NET Core 5 application with DDD, CQRS and Event Sourcing concepts (https://github.com/EduardoPires/EquinoxProject)